playframework/playframework/documentation/manual/detailedTopics/evolutions/Evolutions.md

 > Play splits your `.sql` files into a series of semicolon-delimited statements before executing them one-by-one against the database.
 So if you need to use a semicolon *within* a statement, escape it by entering `;;` instead of `;`.
 For example, `INSERT INTO punctuation(name, character) VALUES ('semicolon', ';;');`.

 Evolutions are automatically activated if a database is configured in `application.conf` and evolution scripts are present.
-You can disable them by setting `play.modules.evolutions.enabled=false`.
+You can disable them by setting `play.evolutions.enabled=false`.
 For example when tests set up their own database you can disable evolutions for the test environment.

 When evolutions are activated, Play will check your database schema state before each request in DEV mode, or before starting the application in PROD mode.
 In DEV mode, if your database schema is not up to date, an error page will suggest that you synchronise your database schema by running the appropriate SQL script.